Social media content isn’t something you churn out from behind a desk anymore. It’s everywhere, so you have to be too.

 Technology can make or break your on-the-go content creation.
 Make sure you pack the following before you take off:

-• Osmo/stabilizer: Live videos don’t have to be expertly shot, but they shouldn’t give the viewer motion sickness.
-Ensure a smooth video by investing in an Osmo or other smartphone stabilizer.
+- Osmo/stabilizer: Live videos don’t have to be expertly shot, but they shouldn’t give the viewer motion sickness.
+Ensure a smooth video by investing in an Osmo or another smartphone stabilizer.
 They’re relatively inexpensive, easy to use, and the improvement in video quality is well worth the investment.

 6 apps we love for on-the-go content creation